hazymorning/origami_weather/README.md

 <br>

-This card is pretty busy visually.
-A lot of work goes into keeping it fast, and every design choice tries to balance performance and looks.
-It uses literal images for the clouds to stay fast while still looking nice (just about every clouds approach out there was tried before settling on this), and the card is continuously tested with performance tests (you can check this type of thing with the browser tools).
+The card is visually busy, so a few things are built to keep the cost down.
+The clouds are images instead of drawn shapes, and the animation stops while the card is off screen.

-That said, the devices people use for Home Assistant vary a lot.
-On older or low-power devices, you may want to turn off individual options if you notice yours struggling.
+Devices vary a lot though.
+On older or low-power ones you can turn off the effects separately.

 > **Tip:** Keeping the animated sky but turning off precipitation and clouds, for example, gives you a good-looking card for little rendering cost.